SB-246

 Plain Language

-Patient data used by AI or automated decision systems in utilization review must be limited to its intended and stated purpose, consistent with HIPAA.
-This is a purpose limitation requirement that constrains secondary uses of patient data within AI-driven coverage determination processes.
+Patient data used by AI or automated decision systems in utilization review must be used only within its intended and stated purpose, consistent with HIPAA.
+This data purpose limitation is independent of HIPAA compliance itself — it creates an additional state-law requirement that AI tools not repurpose patient data beyond the specific utilization review context for which it was collected.

 Statutory Text